pramodhankare/ML_Projects/README.md

 # ML_Projects
-This is a base model of TimeSeries Forecasting using LSTM
+This is a base model of TimeSeries Forecasting using LSTM (without GridsearchCV)